ndierckx/NOVOPlasty/README.md

 # Cite

-The manuscript of NOVOPlasty will be available soon.
+The manuscript of NOVOPlasty is accepted by <i>Nucleic Acids Research</i> and will be available soon.
 For now you can cite the github.